Vedant-Indulkar/Amazon-clone-with-Css-/README.md

+# Amazon-clone-with-Css-
-# Amazon-clone-with-Css- this clone is made of tech language html & css
+This clone is made of language html & css